```html ```

 Seattle has some of the Best restaurants (like Masonry!)

-Aside from taking in new sights and experiences, traveling is a great opportunity to enjoy new cuisines!
+Aside from taking in new sights and adventure, traveling is a great opportunity to experience a new place through cuisine!
 Being an ever-growing city and popular cruise port allows Seattle to offer many restaurant dining options and amazing foodie experiences.

 Great Restaurants to try in Seattle, washington travel makes me happy blog